 - Hidden Risk of Investing in High P/E Stocks

 Additional aspects and annual report analysis of Emami Ltd:

-1) Emami Ltd has INR 85 crores loss from sale of investments (loss on sale of current non trade investments and loss on derivative instrument):
+1) Emami Ltd has INR 85 crores loss from the sale of investments (loss on the sale of current non-trade investments and loss on the derivative instrument):

 Further advised reading: How to Identify if Management is Misallocating Capital

 2) Huge jump in short term borrowings from 4.3 to 17.5 crores YOY